SAFETY ON KILIMANJARO

 Safety on Kilimanjaro – evacuation methods:

-All our packages include the Kilimanjaro Rescue team fees, however cost such as medical bills are not covered.
-For this reason, it is crucial to get comprehensive travel insurance.
+All our packages include the Kilimanjaro Rescue team fees.
+Please note however that fees do not cover medical bills.
+For this reason, it is important to get travel insurance.

 The following are the main evacuation methods available on your hike: